trgwii/Blog/site/articles/zig-allocators.md

 first explain a couple of details about how memory works, if you're comfortable with manual memory management, you can [skip this part](#zig).

+But before we even do that, we should explain what we mean by allocation conceptually.

+### What is allocation?

 ### Memory pages

 The first important detail to know about memory, is that your operating system